 Ryder Richards was born in 1977 and raised in Roswell, New Mexico.
 He currently lives and works in the Dallas, Texas area as an artist, writer, and former curator.
-He earned degrees from Texas Tech University and Texas Christian University in art with a minor in architecture.
-He is the co-founder of the RJP Nomadic Gallery, The Art Foundation, and Culture Laboratory Collective.
-He is also the founder of EUTOPIA: Contemporary Art Review (2014-2020) and in 2020 began The Will to DIY podcast.
-Ryder has participated in many national and international exhibitions and residencies and continues to examine power structures and social/political interactions in an attempt to consider bias.
+After earning degrees from Texas Tech University and Texas Christian University in art with a minor in architecture, he co-founded the RJP Nomadic Gallery, The Art Foundation, and Culture Laboratory Collective.
+After this he founded of EUTOPIA: Contemporary Art Review (2014-2020).
+More recently, he began “Let’s THiNK About It” podcast.